 Seventh Day, it nowhere records that He spoke.
-Every form of amar

 is absent.
 Therefore the data on the Seventh Day

 As such, the Seventh Day, along with Day One,

 introducing days two through six.

 The evidence is conclusive that there is not a

 consistent pattern in the uses of God (Elohim)

 and said (amar).

 is true that God says something to inaugurate

 the Second to the Sixth Days, but it is equally

 true that, just as often, He says something after the start of certain days.

-If Day One appears to be an anomaly, then
+If Day One appears to be an anomaly, then the

 Seventh Day is an even greater anomaly, for

 is used, the word said (amar)

 never is!
 My whole point is that it is a fallacy

 to argue that, just because the words God

 and said (amar)

 inaugurate the Second through Sixth Days, they

 must necessarily inaugurate Day One.
 The

 evidence does not fit that arbitrary conclusion.

 to column 4,

 which is really a summary column, we can see

 visually that the instances of disjuncture, or

 non-formulaic uses of Elohim